 The fact is the fourth.
 Important factors of trade and economic cooperation in the region remain openness of the economy and the importance of foreign trade.
 The most closed is the Chinese economy, since all international treaties signed by the PRC are directed to its domestic market and the growth of the national economy.

-In Russia, the largest export and import quotas fall to the Central Federal District: the export quota exceeds 40%, and the import 30%, that is, the export market is fairly open, like the import market.
-It should be noted that open export markets are characteristic for the North-Western, Volga and Siberian federal districts.
-The Far Eastern Federal District (DFO) is closed both in exports and imports, its export and import quotas are equal to 5,53% and 2,06%, respectively.
+In Russia, the largest export and import quotas are in the Central Federal District: the export quota exceeds 40%, and the import quota is 30%, that is, the export market is quite open, like the import market.
+It should be noted that open export markets are typical for the Northwestern, Volga and Siberian federal districts.
+The Far Eastern Federal District (FEFD) is closed in both exports and imports, its export and import quotas are 5,53% and 2,06%, respectively.